ecupaio/personal-site/_posts/2021-09-30-helping-people-with-technical-issues.md

   text: I'm all ears.
 Send me a line and let's find a solution together.

 ---
-A little coding humor folks:
+A little coding humor, folks:

     var forest = document.querySelectors('.tree');